Healthcare Sunday 2014 is 19 October.

 Healthcare Sunday is an opportunity for your church to acknowledge and affirm the doctors, healthcare students, lecturers, academics and trainers in your congregation and local community, as well as volunteers, carers and others involved in healthcare.
 It’s also an opportunity to pray for our health service and become better informed about healthcare issues.

 Most churches have at least one member who works in the NHS.
-The NHS employs 1.7 million people in England, Wales, Scotland and Northern Ireland – that is 4% of the workforce; one in every 25 people.
+It employs 1.7 million people in England, Wales, Scotland and Northern Ireland.
+That's 4% of the entire UK workforce, one in every 25 working people.

 Use the video above to find out about the challenges doctors face and how you and your church can support medics throughout the year.

 download our powerpoint presentation entitled What is CMF?

 Christian medics, working around the world with mission and secular agencies, also value our prayers.
 Use this video on Healthcare Sunday to show God's grace, mercy and provision through medical work in Nepal.

 Watch online or right click to download (27Mb)